iamvps007/Text-to-handwritten-notes/README.md

 # Text to Handwriting

-i hate writing assignmets so i made this toolthat converts text to an image that looks like handwriting ✍️
+i hate writing assignmets so i made this tool that converts text to an image that looks like handwriting ✍️

 #### Output
 ![N/S](https://vaibhavpratapsingh.com/github/assets/text-to-handwriting/image.png)